Dear Campus Community:

 – ECP staff, CSM and Library faculty must continue submitting their Monthly Timesheet on a timely basis, as should the full-time faculty with the prompt submission of the Monthly Sick-leave Exception Reports through the Guttman Forms System.

-Supervisors should be actively engaged and working with staff to develop daily routines and check-ins so that business operations continue without interruption.
+Supervisors should be actively engaged and work with staff to develop daily routines and check-ins so that business operations continue without interruption.
 All staff who are working remotely are subject to the same standards that were in place for their position prior to this arrangement.
 For more information and guidance about teleworking protocols, please refer to the CUNY toolkits below:

 Stay healthy and safe,